Hedoo/Hedoo/README.md

 - 👋 Hi, I’m @Hedayatullah Hedayat
 - 👀 I’m interested in learning and challenges
-- 🌱 I’m currently any thing and everything
+- 🌱 I’m currently a Full-stack Developer
-- 💞️ I’m looking to collaborate nothing
+- 💞️ I’m looking to contribute in solving problems
 - 📫 How to reach me ,
 hedayat.uk@gmail.com
 +93797865828